hkoelewijn/TensorFlow/CNN_SquareOrCircle/ReadMe.md

 The Keras version started from the CNN defined in: https://github.com/adventuresinML/adventures-in-ml-code/blob/master/keras_cnn.py

-The network performed really bad (46% accuracy
+The network performed really bad (46% accuracy)

-After reducing the complexity (number of convolution layers) and adding a dropout layer the performance improved dramatically
+After reducing the complexity (reducing number of convolution layers and fully connected layer size) and adding a dropout layer the performance improved dramatically (>90%)

 Dependencies:
+numpy
+matplotlib
 pygame
-numpy
 tensorflow
 keras